Mixed Meals, Non-Rice

 Distribution Context

-The current source set does not yet support a non-rice mixed-meal HMTc clean-platform P90.
+The current source set does not yet support a non-rice mixed-meal HMTc the lower-end of the literature distribution.
 UK category-average data are structured as EF-4 context and broad Gardener 2019 all-sample percentiles can support screening context, but rice status and mixed-meal formulation must be resolved before threshold-setting use. fsa2016-infant-food-formula-metals-survey gardener2019-lead-cadmium-infant-formula-baby-food

 | Evidence type | Analyte | Product or row fit | N | Statistic available | Values | Distribution use | Caveat |